Codecademy/docs/content/general/concepts/what-is-the-singleton-pattern/what-is-the-singleton-pattern.md

   - 'paths/computer-science'
 ---

-The singleton pattern ensures a class has one, and only one object instantiated during the program's lifecycle.
+The singleton pattern ensures a class has only one object instantiated during the program's lifecycle.
 It is used to guarantee the control of a resource through its implementation.

 ## UML Design